The below Bylaws will go into effect on January 18th, 2020. Reference the current bylaws here.

 - Contested Elections shall be determined by ballot.

 - Uncontested Elections shall be determined by hand vote to seat all candidates at once.

 Section 4.
 Terms of Office.

-- Officers shall assume office immediately upon election and serve until the next annual membership meeting.
+- Terms shall be served until the next annual membership meeting.

 Section 5.
 Representation.

-The regular membership meetings of the Chapter shall be held on the second Monday of each month, unless some other day is chosen by vote of the Chapter and written notice is given to membership at least 7 days in advance.
+Section 1.
+Regular Membership Meetings.
+The regular membership meetings of the Chapter shall be held on the second Monday of each month.
+The Chapter may vote to change this date.
+Written notice of a change of date shall be sent to the Chapter at least seven (7) days in advance.

-Special membership meetings may be called by the Steering Committee, or shall be called upon petition of at least ten (10) members.
-Notice of a special meeting shall include the specific items of business to be considered and only those items stated in the notice may be considered.
+Section 3.
+Special Membership Meetings.
+Special membership meetings shall be called either by the SC or by petition of at least ten (10) members.
+Notice of a special meeting shall include the specific items of business to be considered.
+Only items stated in the notice may be considered.